bloq/sol-nft-wrap/README.md

 ### Asset package and transfer

-Alice provably locks us assets in a smart contract, and registers the contract with an ERC721-compatible registry.
+Alice provably locks up assets in a smart contract, and registers the contract with an ERC721-compatible registry.
 Alice deposits the NFT on an NFT marketplace.